brabect1/sta_basics_course/doc/sta_basics_course.rst

 Before we discuss it in more detail, think about static timing analysis as method that checks the data from a source flop to a sink flop arrives late enough after the hold time, yet early enough before the setup time of the sink flop.
-This check computes the time it takes a signal to go through all gates between the source and sink, and this time includes the propagation time of the source flop.
+This check computes the time it takes a signal to go through all gates between the source and the sink, and this time includes the propagation time of the source flop.

 Under normal conditions, flipping the source flop's output from one logic level to another takes its propagation time Tp.
 When the setup or hold time of the source flop gets violated, that flop may enter